 Holland Hall Deans’ and Directors’ Event, sponsored by the College Counseling office, and the first program of its kind in Oklahoma, has a wonderful and rich history.
 Dating back to 1985, this event hosts top college admission professionals from across the United States.

-Plan to join us Monday evening, March 28, 2022, at 6:00 p.m. in the Marylouise Tandy Dining Hall on the Holland Hall campus.
+Plan to join us Monday evening, March 27, 2023, at 6:00 p.m. for our 37th Annual Deans' Event in the Walter Arts Center Holliman Gallery on the Holland Hall campus.
 This event is free and open to the public.

 No event due to Covid-19 precautions